sarathkumar1304/sarathkumar1304/README.md

 - 👋 Hi, I’m R.sarathkumar
 - 👀 I’m interested in data science ,ML,AI
-- 🌱 I’m currently learning data science in guvi
+- 🌱 I Completed Data science Course
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a team to show case my skills and attitude
 - 📫 How to reach me on mail raosarathkumar@gmail.com

 <!---